 Shifting A Mindset

 This is why sorority alumnae need to switch the idea of “I was” in a sorority to “I am” in a sorority.
 While you are no longer a collegian, you were initiated into a lifelong organization.
 You didn’t commit yourself to living the ideals of your sorority for four years, you pledged yourself for life.
-That means if you are 2 years out of college for 50 years, you will always be a sorority woman.
+That means if you are 2 years out of college or 50 years out of college, you will always be a sorority woman.

 By making that mind shift you become an advocate for the sorority experience.
 By simply saying “I am a sorority woman,” you are owning your experience.
 You’re showing the world that your membership is something you’re proud of and would encourage other women to participate in.
 You can become an advocate and take a step in the right direction.
 Start by telling one person this week about your present tense sorority membership.